imabby/katacoda-scenarios/docker-basics-images/step2.md

 #### Exposing ports

 Exposing a port in a `Dockerfile` lets Docker know which ports the container will be listening to.
-For example, for a web server you may want to expose port 80 or port 443.
+For example, for a web server, you may want to expose port 80 or port 443.
 Add the following to your `Dockerfile`.

 <pre class="file" data-filename="Dockerfile" data-target="append">EXPOSE 8000
 </pre>